grafana/grafana/docs/sources/variables/templates-and-variables.md

 ## Variable best practices

 - Variable drop-down lists are displayed in the order they are listed in the variable list in Dashboard settings.
-Consider putting the variables that you will change often at the top, so they will be shown first (far left on the dashboard).
+- Put the variables that you will change often at the top, so they will be shown first (far left on the dashboard).